 Check the oil level in the hydraulic reservoir.
-There is a hydraulic level gauge in the operator's compartment to the right of the seat on the seat plate.
+There is a dipstick on the filler cap below the floorboard panel on the left hand side of the operator's compartment.

 NOTE: All hydraulic cylinders should be retracted when doing this check.